-The Corporation assesses impairment on its assets that are subject to amortization when it has determined that a potential indicator of impairment exists.
+The Corporation assesses impairment on its assets that are subject to depreciation when it has determined that a potential indicator of impairment exists.
 Goodwill is tested annually for impairment.
 Impairment exists when the carrying value of a non-financial asset or CGU exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value in use.

-The Corporation used the calculation of value in use to determine the fair value of its CGU's for the purpose of goodwill impairment testing, determined by using discounted cash flows.
+The Corporation used the calculation of value in use to determine the fair value of its CGU's for the purpose of goodwill and finite life intangibles impairment testing, determined by using discounted cash flows.
 The cash flow projections included specific estimates for five years and a terminal valuation.
 The terminal valuation is determined based on management's estimate of the long-term compound growth rate of annual net earnings excluding depreciation, depletion, amortization and accretion, share-based payments expense, interest, and taxes ("EBITDA"), consistent with the assumption that a market participant would make.
-The discount rate used to calculate the net present value of cash flows is based on estimates of the Corporation's weighted average cost of capital, with reference to an approximate industry peer group.
+The discount rate used to calculate the net present value of cash flows is based on estimates of the Corporation's weighted average cost of capital, estimated of an approximate industry peer group, the implied rate seen in market transactions for similar assets and taking into account the nature of the assets being valued and their specific risk profile.
 Changes in the general economic environment could result in significant changes to this estimate.